Skip to site content Skip to main menu

 Source of personal data when not provided by the person to whom it relates

 Applicant to the scheme.
-This may be any of the information in the previous column depending on the knowledge of the applicant.
+This may be any of the information listed above depending on the knowledge of the applicant.

 Police systems.